Who is Eligible?

 Where am I on the Waiting List?

 You can contact our office and ask where you are on the list.
 Keep in mind though that it is probably only necessary to contact us every six months or so if you are waiting to receive a Voucher.
-We are currently advising new applicants that the wait is typically 12- 18 months to receive a Voucher.
+We advise applicants that the wait is typically 12- 18 months from the date of application to receive a Voucher.
 Remember to make sure we have a current address when you call.
-We send form by mail each year to Waiting List applicants.
+We send a form by mail each year to Waiting List applicants.
 If the letter is returned as undeliverable, you will be removed from the Waiting List.

 What happens when I reach the top of the waiting list?